Conservative Maltsev Constraint Satisfaction Problems: Introduction

 Most of the central open problems in these research directions are already open for a certain important subclass of the class of finite-domain CSPs, namely the class of CSPs for structures with a \emph{Maltsev polymorphism}; we will call them \emph{Maltsev CSPs} for short.
 If a relational structure has a Maltsev polymorphism, then this has quite remarkable mathematical consequences.
 An important source of such structures comes from finite groups; but there are many structures with a Maltsev polymorphism that do not come from groups.
 These structures played an important role in history of the study of the CSP, with Maltsev CSPs coming from groups and generalisations already appearing in the Feder-Vardi paper~\cite{FederVardi}.
 Maltsev CSPs can be solved in polynomial time, by the famous Bulatov-Dalmau algorithm~\cite{Maltsev}.
-This algorithm has later been generalised, culminating in the algorithm for CSPs with few subpowers~\cite{IMMVW}.
+This algorithm has later been generalised, culminating in the algorithm for CSPs with few subpowers~\cite{IMMVW}, one of the black-box ingredients for Bulatov's approach to the Feder-Vardi dichotomy conjecture~\cite{BulatovFVConjecture}.
+Zhuk's algorithm~\cite{ZhukFVConjecture} solves Maltsev constraints as well, but with an algorithmically fundamentally different approach.
 All of the known algorithms for Maltsev CSPs are \emph{not} uniformly polynomial in the sense of the first research direction.
-Maltsev CSPs are also interesting for the second research direction, because the known algorithms do not lead to containment even in the complexity class NC (which contains all the classes mentioned above, except for P).
+Maltsev CSPs are also interesting for the second research direction mentioned above, because the known algorithms do not even show containment in the complexity class NC (which contains all the classes mentioned above, except for P and NP).
 At the same time, it appears to be unlikely that Maltsev CSPs can be P-hard (e.g., they can provably not simulate the P-complete HornSAT problem via gadget-reductions~\cite{wonderland,DalmauOprsalLocal}; all other known finite-domain CSPs that are P-hard can simulate HornSAT via such reductions).
 It is also open whether Maltsev CSPs can be expressed in the extension of Fixed Point Logic with Rank Operators, or in Choiceless Polynomial Time (some other weaker logics fail to capture some basic Maltsev CSPs~\cite{AtseriasBulatovDawar,DawarPado,Lichter,LichterPagoSeppelt}).
 Interestingly, the algorithm of Zhuk~\cite{Zhuk20} does not rely on the Bulatov-Dalmau algorithm, but rather solves repeatedly linear equations over finite fields, and hence provides some hope that with a better analysis of this algorithm we can make progress in the mentioned research directions.